Joseph Tommasi: Legacy

 The California NSWPP moved their headquarters out of El Monte after Tommasi's death.
 Tommasi was succeeded as leader of the NSLF by David Rust.
 Rust continued the militant practices, aiming to make the group more militant than Tommasi, engaging in more attacks.
 In 1977, Rust was arrested for conspiracy to commit murder for allegedly plotting to kill Jerry Jones; he was ultimately sentenced to two years in prison for possessing an unlicensed silencer.
 In August 1977, as required by his probation, Rust ordered the group be disbanded.
 Tommasi's associate James Mason attempted to convince Rust to merge the NSLF with the National Socialist Movement (NSM).
 Rust refused but ordered all remaining NSLF units to coordinate with Mason.
 The NSM held a memorial rally for Tommasi in 1976.
 Despite ordering the group be disbanded, by this time, Rust had already been replaced as NSLF leader by John Harry Duffy, who led the group from 1977 to early 1981.

 Mason revived the Siege periodical as his own effort in 1980, which he used to call for violent acts.
 Mason was dissatisfied with the direction Duffy's successor, Karl Hand, took the party: a more standard, non-militant direction, with uniformed political demonstrations and legality.
 In 1982, Hand and Mason agreed to split the group, and Mason took a splinter group to form the Universal Order, a group that promoted the ideas of Charles Manson as a continuation of Nazism, and took with him the periodical Siege.
-The NSLF finally came to an end in 1986 when Hand was convicted of attempted murder.
+The NSLF finally came to an end in 1986 when Hand was convicted of attempted murder (stemming not from neo-Nazism, but rather a personal dispute with his neighbor).
 Hand then wrote a letter declaring his intention to merge the remainders of the NSLF with Tom Metzger's White Aryan Resistance.
 The NSLF became defunct.